jackdaus/StereoKitXPlat-PaintTutorial-Port/README.txt

-A first test StereoKit Oculus project.
+A port of the StereoKit Paint Tutorial to a cross platform project.
+Runs on Oculus Quest 2
 Created: 2/25/2022